 We borrowed by Kayt Manson from a friend and the boys love it.
 Unfortunately they love it so much it’s now tattered and the back cover is almost coming off.
 So I will probably have to buy a new one to give back – you can’t give back books in a worse state than they came to you, it isn’t right.

 In project management reading I worked my way slowly through the Autumn Project magazine and I’m sad that editor Sally is leaving as she’s done such a fantastic job.

 I also finished Practical People Engagement: Leading Change through the Power of Relationships by Patrick Mayfield.
 Read a guest article on Agile that he wrote for this blog.

-Finally, the only book I actually bought this month was Cesar Abeid’s Project Management for You: How to Turn Your Ideas Into Reality, Deliver On Your Promises, and Get Things Done on Kindle.
+Finally, the only book I actually bought this month was Cesar Abeid’s on Kindle.
 Look out for my review of that here in the next few months.

 Tell me about your latest reading in the comments below!

 *This article contains affiliate links at no cost to you.